sspiff/lms-plugin-pyrrha/README.md

 ## Limitations

 - Fetches your station list and plays your stations
-- But requires an annual tribute to Pyrrha's mother
 - Does not support account management
 - Does not support station curation
 - Does not allow skips